SheriefBadran/tsReactNativeBoilerplate/README.md

 Otherwise setup any other emulator and add `start-{emulator-name}: "cd $ANDROID_HOME/tools && ./emulator -avd {emulator-name}"` to npm scripts.

-### Errors
+## Errors
 If you got `Could not resolve all dependencies for configuration ':app:_debugApkCopy'`, then rebuild the project with `react-native upgrade` and overwrite all android files if you got the error trying to build the android app.
+Then run `react-native link` to again link libraries that for example contain native code.